GRESB/api-docs/source/includes/_certifications.md

 ### Create certifications

-In 2024, 'Year' as mandatory field is introduced to the Certifications object.
-Certification records can be created by sending the `certification_id`, `level`, and `size` within the `certifications` array.
+As one of the changes in 2024, 'Year' as mandatory field is introduced to the Certifications object to determine age and apply a time factor in scoring.
+This means that certification records can be created by sending the `certification_id`, `level` (when relevant), `size` and `year` within the `certifications` array.
 The `certification_id` in constraint with the `level` is unique for each asset.
 Following is how part of your request body should look like when creating certification:
-`{ "certifications": [{ "certification_id": 598, "level": "GoldPlus", "size": 123 }] }`
+`{ "certifications": [{ "certification_id": 598, "level": "GoldPlus", "size": 123, "year": 2017 }] }`

 The response includes a unique `id`, which is the identifier for the particular association record created.